 Natalie works on KRC programs that seek to grow community food solutions and the production and sales of specialty crops and other farm products in Kansas.
 She has coordinated KRC’s Community Food Solutions Initiative since July 2013.
 During this time, KRC developed the Feeding Kansas: Statewide Farm and Food Assessment with a Plan for Public Action report.
 Through her five years of work at KRC, Natalie has worked extensively with farmers and ranchers, public health and health care personnel, farm and food organization and agency leaders, policy makers and others who are interested in the local food and farming system across the state.
 This work has included organizing KRC’s annual conference, which provides day long opportunities for farmers and ranchers, community and state leaders, health professionals, and local food advocates to gather and learn new skills or information to advance their businesses or strengthen farm and food systems.
 Natalie has a master’s of science degree in Public Horticulture Administration with a minor in Community & Regional Planning from the University of Nebraska-Lincoln.
 She has a bachelor’s degree in horticulture and grew up on a family farm in Northeast Nebraska.
 Natalie believes local food is an fundamental aspect in the future health of our citizens and economy in Kansas and nationwide.

 Joanna comes from a long line of Kansas ranchers and farmers.
 These ties to the land create a deep love of the Kansas landscape and an appreciation of the role that farmers and ranchers play in conserving it.
 Joanna helped plant 700 pecan seedlings on her dad’s farm west of Perry when she was in high school, and returned 15 years later to help establish and run a u-pick pecan operation.
-She has been involved with conservation programs on two family farms, returning 120 acres of row crops to native grass prairie, planting a 10-acre riparian buffer, and installing ¼ acre of pollinator habitat on one farm, and implementing rotational grazing and a patch burn program on a farm in Osage county.
-Joanna lives on 30 acres in Douglas county.
+She has been involved with conservation programs on two family farms, returning 120 acres of row crops to native grass prairie, planting a 10-acre riparian buffer, and installing ¼-acre of pollinator habitat on one farm, and implementing rotational grazing and a patch burn program on a farm in Osage county.
+Joanna lives on 120 acres in Osage County, raising hair sheep, Scottish Highland cattle, and a collection of chickens and ducks with her husband, Hank Will.
 She is a beekeeper, and a certified “Bee Friendly Farmer”.
 She has a B.S. in Civil Engineering and a minor in English from the University of Kansas, and is nearing completion of an Environmental Sciences degree through Oregon State University.